gnufied/kube_website/docs/concepts/storage/persistent-volumes.md

 ### Expanding Persistent Volumes Claims

 With Kubernetes 1.8, we have added Alpha support for expanding persistent volumes.
-The current Alpha support was designed to only support volume types that don't need file system resizing (Currently only glusterfs).
+We currently following volume types:

+* GCEPersistentDisk
+* AWSElasticBlockStore
+* CinderVolumeSource
+* GlusterfsVolumeSource

 Administrator can allow expanding persistent volume claims by setting `ExpandPersistentVolumes` feature gate to true.
 Administrator should also enable [`PersistentVolumeClaimResize` admission plugin](/docs/admin/admission-controllers/#persistentvolumeclaimresize)